jannfis/argocd-agent/README.md

 ### A permanent network connection is neither expected nor required

-It is understood that managed clusters can be everywhere: In your black-fibre connected data centres, across different cloud providers, in a car
+It is understood that managed clusters can be everywhere: In your black-fibre connected data centres, across different cloud providers, in a car, on a ship, wherever.
+Not all these locations will have a permanent, reliable and low-latency network connection.

+Thus, `argocd-agent` is designed around the assumption that managed clusters are not always available, and might have problems keeping up a stable network connection.

 ### Managed clusters are and will stay autonomous

-The agent does not interfere with or augment the reconciliation process and it isn't required for the core functionality of Argo CD.
+When the agent cannot reach the control plane, the agent's cluster still is able to perform its operations in an autonomous way.
+Depending on the agent's mode of operation (see [Architecture](#Architecture) above), cluster admins may still be able to configure applications.

 ### The initiating component is always the agent, not the control plane

 Connections are established in one direction only: from the agent to the control plane.

+### Security

+The control plane component of `argocd-agent` provides a gRPC API over HTTPS/2.
+The connections to the API require mutual TLS and strong authentication.
+The agent won't need access to the control plane's Kubernetes API, and the control plane component has limited capabilities on the cluster it is running in.

 ## Status and current limitations